-For more 50 years, Bridge Over Troubled Waters has provided a comprehensive continuum of care for runaway, homeless, and high risk youth in Boston, and has been a national model in providing innovative youth services.
-Our mission is to transform the lives of youth through safe, supportive and encouraging relationships, counseling, housing, and skill-building, to guide them towards self-sufficiency and achieving their goals.
+For over 50 years, Bridge Over Troubled Waters has provided a comprehensive continuum of care for runaway, homeless, and high risk youth in Boston, and has been a national model in providing innovative youth services.

-- Conduct housing needs assessments of Bridge participants to connect them to the City of Boston Coordinated Entry System.
+- Conduct housing needs assessments of Bridge residents to connect them to appropriate services

-- Enable program participants to identify various life skills needed for each participant, and develop an effective referral and service network in the residents’ communities to ensure on-going success in achieving goals.
+- Enable program participants to identify various life skills and develop an effective referral and service network in the residents’ communities to ensure on-going success in achieving goals

-- Collect and report program data, including but not limited to, data required for Bridge ETO, HMIS, and funders’ required data.
+- Collect and report program data, including but not limited to, data required for Bridge’s case management system, Homeless Management Information System, and funders’ required data

 - Serve as liaison/advocate between the program and the community including surrounding neighbors to build partnerships

 - Maintain program records and prepare and submit monthly program updates

 - Ensure that all activities, services, and programs through Bridge are conducted in a manner that is sensitive to and shows respect for the cultural and ethnic diversity for all Bridge clients

 - Participate in weekly and quarterly program and staff meetings